brookin8/coding-challenge/README.md

 -	The team needs to create a simple referral system to promote the World Wide Web.
 -	The system should allow the customer to create, edit, delete, track, and view landing pages for referral links.
--	As a back-end developer, I need to build an API that supports all of these actions.
+-	As a back-end developer, I would need to build an API that supports all of these actions.

 ### Solution (Back-end)